7 ways to be seduced by Sri Lanka

 Look beyond the honking tuk-tuks and seafront construction and you'll find beautiful architecture, especially in the city's fort area, with its red-and-yellow clock tower.

-You'll also see some of the region's most colourful markets, such as the ones in the Pettah neighbourhood, where you'll find everything from fresh fish and chillies to handicrafts and homeware.
+You'll also see some of the region's most vibrant markets, such as the ones in the Pettah neighbourhood, where you'll find everything from fresh fish and chillies to handicrafts and homeware.

-Don't forget to take a walk along the beach, either; grab some street food from one of the beachfront vendors before heading to one of the rooftop bars - our favourite is the one at the Mövenpick, with its bar-side pool and regular DJ sets.
+Don't forget to take a walk along the beach; grab some street food from one of the beachfront vendors before heading to one of the rooftop bars.
+Try Vistas Bar at the Mövenpick with its poolside bar and regular DJ sets.

-And they love to party.
+They also love to party.
 Sri Lanka has more festivals than any other country, and one of the most colourful events is the Sinhalese and Tamil New Year.
-New Year's Eve takes place on April 13 and New Year's Day is celebrated one day later.
+New Year's Eve takes place on the 13th of April and New Year's Day is celebrated one day later.

 Weather in Sri Lanka